silentorb/silentorb-web/src/articles/marloth-books.md

 ## Get the Book

-Marloth is a surreal horror fantasy.
+Marloth is a surreal dark fantasy.
 It is intended for ages 13 and up.

 The Marloth e-book is a free download